ArtHitParade

 2

-On May 13, 2021, Christie's sold for $ 48M Waterloo Bridge effet de Brouillard, oil on canvas 66 x 100 cm dated 1903, lot 8 B. The March 18 press release announces an estimate in the region of $ 35M.
-Please watch the video shared by Christie's.
+On May 13, 2021, Christie's sold for $ 48M Waterloo Bridge effet de brouillard, oil on canvas 66 x 100 cm dated 1903, lot 8 B. Please watch the video shared by the auction house.

 1908 Grand Canal by Monet